 I can remember my co-teacher firmly but warmly telling this child, “Ew!
 Don’t eat your boogers!”.
 Immediately when she said this, I thought “you’ll turn green”.

 That is when the light bulb clicked that I should write a story about this.
 I went home that night and wrote a rough draft, but then life got busy, and I didn’t think any more about it.

-It wasn’t until I took a freelance writing course in early 2014, and I had to pick an option for my final assignment.
-I immediately chose ‘children’s short story’ because Boogers was starting to haunt me.
+It wasn’t until I took a freelance writing course in early 2014, that I had to pick an option for my final assignment.
+I immediately chose the children’s short story because Boogers was starting to haunt me.

 I sat down and revised and revised and revised.
 In the end, my instructor enjoyed it and said I should have it published.
 It made me feel amazing that someone outside of my sphere of influence truly enjoyed my work.

 In the spring of 2015, I submitted it to several magazines only to get rejection letters.
 No worries, I would just keep trying.
 In the midst of this, I decided to take it in and read it to the oldest class in our center.

 They loved it and sat completely still through the whole reading-without illustrations!
 A few told me afterward that they wanted “that book.”
 Knowing they are my most honest and authentic audience, I knew that eventually, I would have to self-publish it.